 Tom Joy is Director of Investments for the Church Commissioners and advises on the strategic development of their multi-asset investment portfolio, which stands at £8 billion.
 Mr Joy is also a non-executive Director and Member of the Boards at the Pension Protection Fund and Guy’s & St Thomas’ Charity and also Chairs their investment Committees.

 Antoine Lesné is Head of SPDR ETF Strategy & Research for EMEA at State Street Global Advisors.
 Antoine and his team’s responsibilities include developing a strategy framework for the existing SPDR ETF range to align it with financial market developments and longer term economic outlooks.
 This is delivered through research on ETFs as well as market notes produced by the strategy team supporting information and the distribution of ETFs across EMEA.
 Prior to this role Mr Lesné was a Fixed Income Portfolio Strategist in EMEA covering Europe and Global Fixed Income beta strategies as well as smart beta.
 He joined SSGA in 2006 from Sungard Reech where he was responsible for selling advanced pricing and risk analytics to banks and asset managers in France and the Netherlands, with a focus on structured fixed income derivatives.
 Prior to that he took part in a start-up which managed an internet based Interest Rate Swaps interdealer trading platform.
 He started his career at Societe Generale Corporate and Investment Banking on the Fixed Income & FX structured products sales desk.
-Mr Lesné has earned a Master's degree from the French Business School, ESCEM, with a major in Finance in 1998.
+Mr Lesné holds a Master's degree from the French Business School, ESCEM, with a major in Finance in 1998.
 He is also a frequent contributor to CNBC Sqwak Box and other market channels in Europe.